AlgoTradingHub/theplatform-book/source/reference/types/tables/modification.md

 ```

 ::: note
-You can see that the "initial" value for addition and multiplication is different.
+You can see that the "initial" vаlue for addition and multiplication is different.
-Indeed, assign/plus/minus dyads assume zero value as initial, mul/div take one for initial.
+Indeed, assign/plus/minus dyads assume zero vаlue as initial, mul/div take one for initial.
 :::

 ... however, the following code won't work, as interpreter does not try to analyze lambda result types.